tcatm/l3roamd/README.md

 +--------+--------+--------+--------+ --- basic client info ends here
 ```
 MAC is the mac-address of the client
-#addr is the amount of client-6ipv6-addresses in the packet.
-There is a compile-time flag having a default of 32.
+#addr is the amount of client-6ipv6-addresses (max 15) in the segment.
 addr1-addr# are 1-n ipv6 addresses.
 plat is the plat-prefix used by this client.
 lease is the remaining lease time of the clients ipv4 address in seconds.